Dog & Pet Policy

 - No more than two dogs are permitted on any lot in Cordillera.
 Offspring less than three months in age shall be the only exception to this rule.

-- Homeowners shall not feed their dogs and other pets outside their homes, including on decks.
+- Homeowners shall not feed their dogs and other pets outside, including on decks.

 - Property owner’s guests may bring dogs into Cordillera and shall comply with all Cordillera dog control measures.

-- Dog owners must always clean up after their dogs.
+- Dog owners must clean up after their dogs.

 Eagle County Animal Services is responsible for enforcement of animal regulations.
 Property owners should contact Eagle County Animal Services at 970-328-3647 to report a dog-related grievance including, but not limited to: barking, waste, roaming, mistreatment, attack and/or bites.